-Summary of 2011 Financial and Business Performance
+Summary of 2012 Financial and Business Performance

-The Company performed very well in 2011, setting company records for both sales and profit.
-Our net sales increased to \$875 million or 8%; our gross margins improved to 26.2%; our net earnings increased almost three fold; and our operating earnings per share increased in excess of 45%.
-These improvements reflect ongoing positive industry trends (including an aging car population and a reduction in the number of car dealers), increased business across all segments including from acquired businesses, and further improvements in our cost reduction efforts and in efficiency in our low cost factories in Mexico and Poland.
-Our management team contributed significantly to our 2011 performance.
-Among other achievements, our named executive officers successfully met the Company's strategic objectives of growing our business through increased sales and acquisitions, rationalizing our facilities, and reducing debt and overall expenses.
+The Company performed very well in 2012, setting company records for sales, profit and cash flow.
+Our net sales for 2012 were \$948.9 million, an increase of \$74.3 million, or 8.5%, compared to \$874.6 million in the same period of 2011; and our gross margins, as a percentage of consolidated net sales, increased by 1.2 percentage points to 27.4% in 2012 from 26.2% in 2011.
+These improvements reflect ongoing positive industry trends (including an aging car population), increased business across all segments including from the CompressorWorks, Forecast Trading and BLD engine controls acquired businesses, and further improvements in our cost reduction efforts and in efficiency in our low cost factories in Mexico and Poland.
+Our management team contributed significantly to our 2012 performance by, among other things, growing our business through increased sales and acquisitions.

-2011 Executive Compensation Actions
+2012 Executive Compensation Actions

-Our Compensation Committee took into account a number of factors in determining 2011 compensation, including our financial and business results, individual performance and competitive data.
-In light of these considerations, the Compensation Committee made the following executive compensation decisions in fiscal year 2011:
+Our Compensation Committee took into account a number of factors in determining 2012 compensation, including our financial and business results, individual performance and competitive data.
+In light of these considerations, the Compensation Committee made the following executive compensation decisions in fiscal year 2012:

-- Established fiscal year 2011 management performance (MBO) goals under our annual cash incentive bonus plan, including (a) improve free cash flow of the business; (b) increase net sales of the business; (c) continue to reduce debt and overall expenses; (d) continue to rationalize facilities; (e) continue to streamline operations (including improving inventory turns) and improve plant efficiency (including customer fill rates); and (f) continue to enhance our enterprise risk management processes. - Awarded base salary pay increases to our named executive officers that reflected the successful completion of individual performance objectives and, in some cases, increased responsibilities. - Approved 2011 annual cash incentive MBO bonus payouts that ranged from 143% to 175% of target levels. - Granted annual awards of restricted stock and performance shares to our named executive officers that were consistent with our compensation philosophy and the Compensation Committee's assessment of individual performance and expected future contributions. - Granted long-term restricted equity awards to certain of our named executive officers as a long-term retention tool.
+- Established fiscal year 2012 management performance (MBO) goals under our annual cash incentive bonus plan, including (a) implementing various revenue growth strategies; (b) continuing margin improvement initiatives; (c) implementing an enhanced talent management program; (d) continuing to improve our corporate compliance program; and (e) continuing to enhance our enterprise risk management processes. - Awarded base salary pay increases to our named executive officers that reflected the successful completion of individual performance objectives and, in some cases, increased responsibilities. - Approved 2012 annual cash incentive MBO bonus payouts that ranged from 157% to 169% of target levels. - Granted annual awards of restricted stock and performance shares to our named executive officers that were consistent with our compensation philosophy and the Compensation Committee's assessment of individual performance and expected future contributions. - Granted long-term restricted equity awards to certain of our named executive officers as a long-term retention tool.

 We believe that our executive compensation program is reasonable, competitive and focused on pay for performance principles.
 We emphasize compensation opportunities that reward our executives when they successfully achieve strategic objectives.
 The compensation of our named executive officers varies depending upon the achievement of pre-established performance goals, both individual and corporate.
 Through stock ownership requirements and equity incentives, we also align the interests of our executives with those of our stockholders and the long-term interests of the Company.
 We have not engaged in any of the most frequently criticized pay practices such as re-pricing of stock options or SARs without stockholder approval, excessive perquisites or tax gross-ups, or agreements with change-in-control provisions unreasonably favorable to our executives.
-Our executive compensation policies have enabled the

-Company to attract and retain talented and experienced executives and have benefited the Company over time.
-We believe that the 2011 compensation of each of our named executive officers was reasonable and appropriate and aligned with the Company's 2011 results and achievement of the objectives of our executive compensation program.
+Our executive compensation policies have enabled the Company to attract and retain talented and experienced executives and have benefited the Company over time.
+We believe that the 2012 compensation of each of our named executive officers was reasonable and appropriate and aligned with the Company's 2012 results and achievement of the objectives of our executive compensation program.